-The college supervisor is a member of the college faculty who as a supervisor of teacher candidates and co-worker of cooperating teachers:
+The college supervisor is a member of the college faculty who, as a supervisor of teacher candidates and coworker of cooperating teachers,

 - 1. Assists in the orientation of cooperating teachers in the student teaching program. - 2.
 Orients the teacher candidates at the beginning of each term of student teaching. - 3.
-Orients the teacher candidates to the edTPA process, providing approved guidance through submission and, if necessary, remediation.
+Orients the teacher candidates to the edTPA process, providing approved guidance through submission and, if necessary, remediation. - 4.
+Checks and reads the teacher candidate's lesson plans and journal reflections. - 5.
+Consults with each teacher candidate and their cooperating teacher individually and in a triad conference that includes both the cooperating teacher and the teacher candidate.

-- 4. Checks and reads the teacher candidate's lesson plans and journal reflections. - 5.
-Consults with each teacher candidate and the cooperating teachers individually and in a triad conference that includes both the cooperating teacher and the teacher candidate. - 6.
-Gives help and guidance to teacher candidates, cooperating teachers, and principals relative to information that may be needed to improve the program and to resolve problems which may arise during the student teaching experience. - 7.
+- 6. Gives help and guidance to teacher candidates, cooperating teachers, and principals relative to information that may be needed to improve the program and to resolve problems which may arise during the student teaching experience. - 7.
 Writes a report about the teacher candidate that will be helpful in the placement of the teacher candidate as a beginning teacher and files this information with the director of field experiences. - 8.
-Is a source of encouragement and of counsel to the teacher candidates and to their cooperating teachers. - 9.
+Is a source of encouragement and of counsel to both the teacher candidate and the cooperating teacher. - 9.
 Is a liaison between MLC and the teacher candidate.